 - Capacity-Building: Supporting the development of strong, sustainable and locally-led Territory conservation organisations

 Global Treaties and Conventions

 It is clear that our nature and climate are in crisis.
-The UK parliament has declared a climate emergency, and reports suggest that 1 million species are at risk of extinction globally.
+The UK parliament has declared a climate emergency, and reports state that 1 million species are at risk of extinction globally.
 We work to tackle these crises at the international level through engaging with UN conventions, including the Convention on Biological Diversity (CBD), the Convention on Climate Change (UNFCCC) and the Convention on Migratory Species (CMS).
-These are crucial spaces in which countries can build consensus, make collective decisions, and foster international cooperation and action.
+These are crucial spaces in which countries can build consensus, make collective decisions, set targets, and foster international cooperation and action for nature.

-The CBD and the UNFCCC are reaching pivotal moments of uplift and renewal.
-The CBD will develop a new framework setting global targets to tackle the nature emergency over the next decade, and the UNFCCC will ramp up global ambition to tackle climate change.
-As the UK partner of BirdLife International, the RSPB is advocating for higher ambition and the development of robust, measurable targets for nature’s and climate’s recovery.
+The CBD and the UNFCCC are amidst a pivotal time of uplift and renewal.
+The latest UNFCCC negotiations took place in Glasgow in November 2021 for COP26 to ramp up global ambition and action to tackle climate change.
+Working with our BirdLife partners we advocated for and welcomed the recognition of the need to protect and restore ecosystems in the negotiation outcomes.
+The CBD will have negotiations soon at COP15 to develop a new framework setting global targets to tackle the nature emergency over the next decade.
+As the UK partner of BirdLife International, the RSPB is advocating for higher ambition and the development of robust, measurable targets for nature’s and climate’s recovery, which are translated into action.
 We also lead BirdLife’s CMS engagement, with a focus on a variety of issues, including work to eradicate the illegal killing of birds.